Oppidum of Manching: Architecture

-The settlement consisted of single-storeyed post houses with one or more rooms and an area of 40 to 100 m².
+The settlement consisted of single-storeyed post houses with one or more rooms and an area of 40 to 100 m2.
 Some of the buildings were probably half-timbered.
 The picture is completed by long houses, cellars, storage structures on stilts, storage pits, workshops, and wells.
 Many ground plans have measurements that can be identified as multiples of half a Celtic foot (15.45 cm).
 Franz Schubert even found a rod on which bronze rings mark that length, suggesting that it is a measuring rod.

 Fortifications

 The first enclosure wall was erected around 150 BC in the murus gallicus technique.
 It has been calculated that more than 8 tons of nails must have been used in the construction of the 7.2 km of fortification.
 The exact reasons for its construction are not known, but apart from a potential threat to the settlement, aspects of prestige may also have played an important role.
 This is suggested especially by the monumental gate complexes.
 On the inside, the wall was reinforced by an earthen ramp of 9 m width.
 The second wall was erected around 104 BC as a Pfostenschlitzmauer incorporating the old wall within its body.
 The Pfostenschlitzmauer technique was also used for a third phase.
 Before excavation, part of the walls were still visible as a 4 m high earth rampart.
-Manching appears to be the only known case where murus gallicus (a mostly western Celtic phenomenon) and Pfostenschlitzwall (common further east) occur in a single site.
+Manching appears to be the only known case where murus gallicus (a mostly western Celtic phenomenon) and Pfostenschlitzmauer (common further east) occur in a single site.

 The Igelsbach stream, approaching the site from the southwest was channeled so as to run into the Paar along the wall.
 Previously, it had run right through the settlement area.
 Thus, the southwest part of the walls also possessed an external moat.

 The east gate has been especially well studied.
 Its remains can be visited, as can a reconstruction (further south).
 It was a Zangentor, i.e. the wall protruded on both sides in front of the actual entrance, thus making it more defensible, as well as more imposing.
 The gate's superstructure is unknown.
 This gate was destroyed by fire in 80 BC, its ruins were never cleared, suggesting that the road which it had served was out of use by that time.